jython/book/sandbox/functions.rst

 Introduction
 ------------

 Functions are the fundamental unit of work in Python.
+In this chapter, we will start with the basics of functions.
+Then we will look at some other ways of defining them.
+Lastly we look at using the builtin functions.
+These are the core functions that are always available, meaning they don't require an explicit import into your namespace.

-Fortunately, they're also very easy to define and use.
-This is true not just syntactically, but in practice too.
-As you have already seen, Python encourages an incremental style of development.
+As you will see, functions are very easy to define and use.
+This is true not just syntactically, but in practice too, because Python encourages an incremental style of development that you can leverage when writing functions.

 So how does this work out?
 Often when writing a function it may make sense to start with a sequence of statements and just try it out in a console.
 Or maybe just write a short script in an editor.
-The idea is to just to prove a path and answer such questions as, "Does this API work as expect it to?"
+The idea is to just to prove a path and answer such questions as, "Does this API work as I expect it to?"
 Because top-level code in a console or script works just like it does in a function, it's easy to later isolate this code in a function body and then package it as a function, maybe in a libary, or as a method as part of a class.
 The ease of doing this